bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 As your game grows further in complexity, you may find that you want to reuse various bundles across entities that share some but not all behavior.
 One of the tools you can use to do so is **nested bundles**; embedding one bundle of components within another.
 Be mindful; this can lead to overwrought, deeply nested code if overused and bundles are [not currently checked](https://github.com/bevyengine/bevy/issues/2387) for duplicate component types.
-Later instances of the same type will overwrite earlier ones.
+Adding more components of the same type will overwrite earlier ones, including if they're stored within the same bundle.

-With those caveats out of the way, let's take a look at the syntax by converting the bundle above to a nested one by creating a bundle of components that deal with related functionality.
+With those caveats out of the way, let's take a look at the syntax.
+In this example, we're converting the bundle above to a nested one.

 ```rust
 #[derive(Bundle)]